Udine: History

 Udine is the historical capital of Friuli.
-The area has been inhabited since the Neolithic age, and is believed to have been settled by Illyrians.
+The area has been inhabited since the Neolithic age.

-Based on an old Hungarian legend, Attila (?–453), the leader of the Huns, built a hill there, when besieging Aquileia, because he needed a winter quarters billet: he instructed his soldiers to bring soil in their helmets and shields, because the landscape was too flat, without any hill.
-He established the town there, and built a square-shape tower.
+Based on an old Hungarian legend, Attila (?–453), the leader of the Huns, built a hill there, when besieging Aquileia, because he needed a billet for his winter quarters: he instructed his soldiers to bring soil in their helmets and shields, because the landscape was too flat, without any hill.
+He established the town there, and built a square tower.

 After the fall of the Western Roman Empire, the area increased in importance after the decline of Aquileia, then further after the decline of Cividale.
 In AD 983 Udine was mentioned for the first time, with the donation of the Utinum castle by emperor Otto II to the Patriarchs of Aquileia, then the main feudal lords of the region.
+From 1222 it became one of the residences of the Patriarchs, thanks to the patriarch Bertoldo of Andechs, who moved from Cividale to Udine following an earthquake that damaged his residence.
 In 1223, with the foundation of the market, the city became finally the most important in the area for economy and trade, and also became the Patriarch's seat.

 In 1420, it was conquered by the Republic of Venice.
 In 1511, it was the seat of a short civil war, which was followed by an earthquake and a plague.
 Udine remained under Venetian control until 1797, being the second largest city in the state.

-After the short French domination which ensued, it was part of the Austrian-puppet Lombardy-Venetia Kingdom, and was included in the newly formed Kingdom of Italy in 1866.
+After the fall of Venice, it was part of the Habsburg Venetian Province (1798–1805).
+After the short French domination which ensued, being part of the Napoleonic Kingdom of Italy, it was part of the Austrian Kingdom of Lombardy-Venetia, and was included in the newly formed Kingdom of Italy in 1866.

+In 1880 the city council ordered that the remaining sections of the medieval walls should be demolished to provide space for urban expansion.

 During World War I, from May 1915 to October 1917, Udine became the seat of the Italian High Command and was nicknamed "Capitale della Guerra" ("War Capital").
 After the battle of Caporetto, it was occupied by the Germans in late 1917 and by the Austro-Hungarians in 1918 until after the Battle of Vittorio Veneto in 1918.
 After the war it was made capital of a short-lived province (Provincia del Friuli) which included the current provinces of Gorizia, Pordenone and Udine.
 After September 8, 1943, when Italy surrendered to the Allies in World War II, the city was under direct German administration, which ceased in April 1945.